devops-den/emqx-kafka-mongo-messaging-app/README.md

         run()
     ```

-    > **_NOTE:_** These both the files are very basic.
-The publisher will send 5 message and then will stop.
-The subscriber will go into infinite loop for receiving messages from publisher.
-Feel free to tweak publisher logic to continuosly send the messages by removing below block in it.
+    > **_NOTE:_** These two files are quite basic; the publisher will send five messages before stopping, and the subscriber will be in an endless loop of receiving messages from the publisher.
+You can modify the publisher logic to transmit messages continuously by deleting the block below.
     ```
     msg_count += 1
         if msg_count > 5: